yavats/hl1-scripts/README.md

 **📝You need to execute the config with the script (`bind key "exec tc.cfg`, for example) or press the `testchamber_reset` bind (`-` by default) before doing _any_ attempt📝**

-#### 🟢 Test Chamber B
+#### 🟢 Testchamber B
-*The most consistent version, but it's slower by 0.7s.
+*The most consistent version, .
 Only do this one if you can't get anything else to work*
 <details>
   <summary>📜Click here to view the script📜</summary>